ocaml-ppx/ppxlib/README.md

 ways of automatically traversing values of a given type, in particular allowing to inject a complex structured value into generated code.

-For more information about ppxlib and how to use it, pease consult the [user manual][man].
+For more information about ppxlib and how to use it, please consult the [user manual][man].

 # What is the relation between ppxlib and other ppx libraries?